 IPH Health 23rd May 2018

-My motor neurone disease continues to dominate each day, as it will now the rest of my (perhaps quite short) life.
+My motor neurone disease continues to dominate each day, as it will now the (perhaps quite short) remainder of my life.

 - Almost total loss of my senses of smell and taste